California State Route 49: Route description

-SR 49 is part of the California Freeway and Expressway System, and from SR 140 to a point north of SR 88 as well as from I-80 to SR 20 is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
+SR 49 is part of the California Freeway and Expressway System, and from SR 140 to a point north of SR 88 as well as from I-80 to SR 20 is part of the National Highway System, a network of highways that are considered important to the country's economy, defense, and mobility by the Federal Highway Administration.
 SR 49 is eligible to be included in the State Scenic Highway System, and from the Sierra-Yuba county line to Yuba Summit is officially designated as a scenic highway by the California Department of Transportation.
 The segment of SR 49 from SR 20 in Nevada City to SR 89 in Sierraville also forms part of the Yuba-Donner Scenic Byway, a National Forest Scenic Byway.

 SR 49 is known as the Golden Chain Highway for the entire route.
 SR 49 is known as the John C. Begovich Memorial Highway from Jackson to SR 88 (honoring the California legislator and U.S. Marshal), and the Mother Lode Highway from Sonora to Auburn.

 History

 In its earliest days, the road was unofficially called The Highway of the 49ers.
-Beginning in 1919, the Mother Lode Highway Association, a group of locals and historians, lobbied for the creation of a highway to connect many relevant locations to honor the California Gold Rush and the 49ers.
+Beginning in 1919, the Mother Lode Highway Association, a group of locals and historians, lobbied for the creation of a highway to connect many relevant locations to honor the California gold rush and the 49ers.
 In 1921, the stretch of road from Sonora to Auburn was officially named The Mother Lode Highway.
 In 1951, the Golden Chain Council of the Mother Lode published a map and tourist guide to the highway, designed and illustrated by Fred Witta, Jr. The publication was called "California's Golden Chain: the Mother Lode Highway (State Highway 49)".
 In 1960, the organization published a revised version of the map and guide under the same title, this time designed and illustrated by William Wintle.
-This version covered Calaveras, Amador, El Dorado, Placer, Nevada, Sierra, Tuolomne, Mariposa, and Madera counties.
+This version covered Calaveras, Amador, El Dorado, Placer, Nevada, Sierra, Tuolumne, Mariposa, and Madera counties.

 Like other California state highways, the California State Automobile Association in Northern California and the Automobile Club of Southern California were initially responsible for posting highway route signs, while the state maintained internal "legislative route numbers".
 In 1963, the entire highway was officially designated as SR 49 after decades of the state using those two separate number systems.

+In 2008, the California Legislature authorized the state to relinquish control of a portion of SR 49 through Downtown Auburn.
+SR 49 originally ran through the city via High Street, Lincoln Way, and Grass Valley Highway.
+SR 49 was then re-routed to its present-day alignment of High Street, Elm Street, the concurrency with I-80, and Grass Valley Highway.